High-speed quantum transducer with a single-photon emitter in a 2D resonator: Coupling Strength

 The strain $S$ applied on the 2D membrane is related to the relative elongation of the length of the membrane: $S=\frac{\Delta l}{l}$, where $\Delta l$ is the length elongation and $l$ is the initial length of the membrane.
 If there is no initial deformation of the membrane, the strain fluctuation induced by the zero point fluctuation of the membrane is negligible because the elongation $\Delta l=2(\sqrt{(l/2)^2+x^2_{zpf}}-l/2) \approx 2 x^2_{zpf}/l $ is a small second-order function of the the zero point fluctuation $x_{zpf}$.
 With a bias voltage, there will be an initial deformation $x_0$ of the membrane which can be calculated from the equations (\ref{C1}) and (\ref{C2}).
 Then the strain effect $S=\frac{\Delta l}{l}\approx 4x_{0} x_{zpf} /l^2$, which is 2$x_{0}/x_{zpf}$ times of $2 x^2_{zpf}/l $.
 Here $x_{0} \sim$ 2 nm can be more than one thousand times larger than $x_{zpf} = 0.14$pm.
 In this case, the strain mediated coupling strength is

 where $S$ is the strain induced by the mechanical vibration.
 Here we calculate the strain-mediated coupling strength based on a single emitter in h-BN.
-As shown in Fig.\ref{fig:3}, the single excitation coupling rate exceeds $2\pi \times 3$ MHz for a 2D membrane ($l=110$ nm, $w=1 \mu$ m and $h=1.1$ nm) when its initial displacement is 4 nm.
+As shown in Fig.\ref{fig:3}, the single excitation coupling rate exceeds $2\pi \times 3$ MHz for a 2D membrane ($l=110$ nm, $w=1 \mu$ m and $h=1$ nm) when its initial displacement is 4 nm.
 This is relatively large compared to existing experiments \cite{Bochmann2013, 34}.
 The optomechanical cooperativity due to the strain effect is $c_{om1}=g^{2}_{om1}/(\Gamma_{m}\kappa) \sim 1.8$.

-However, the single-photon optomechanical coupling strength $g_{om1}$ is still much smaller than the typical decay rate of the excited state of a single-photon emitter in a 2D membrane.
-The typical lifetime of the excited electronic state in h-BN is 3 ns, corresponding to the atomic decay rate of $2\pi\times 53$ MHz \cite{26,7,dietrich2017narrowband}.
-To achieve strong coupling by the strain effect, we can use a red-detuned laser to drive the system more than 20 times stronger than a single-photon field.
-As will be discussed in the following section, the Stark effect will be larger.
+However, $g_{om1}$ is still smaller than the typical decay rate of the excited state of a single-photon emitter in a 2D membrane.
+The strain effect is not large enough to obtain strong coupling.
+On the other hand, as has been discussed in the previous section, the Stark effect is large enough to reach the strong coupling regime.